Prag8855/aab/content/guides/find-a-flat-in-berlin.md

 Landlords often avoid...

 - **Recent immigrants**
-    Recent immigrants often lose their job, lose their residence permit or move away.
-Landlords prefer stable tenants.
+    They are more likely to lose their job, lose their residence permit or move away.
 Discrimination also happens.[^9] Some landlords *prefer* immigrants because they pay more and don't know their rights.[^25]
 - **People who know their rights**
     Landlords avoid people who know the rules, like lawyers and government employees.[^24]
 - Parents[^29]